Difference between revisions of "Lee Ann Bernard" - Pindula

 |+

-She had three children; Whitney, Corey, and Winnie. the age of 25.
+Lee Ann Bernard's parents pastors.
+Her father a Bishop and her mother a Pastor.
+She had three children; Whitney, Corey, and Winnie.
+At the age of 25, she got married to a pastor in her parent's ministry.
 Lee Ann Bernard said the marriage was abusive and told a publication that:

 <blockquote>